Frequently Asked Questions About Our Services

 Q: Where can lead be found?

-A: The most common place lead can be found in your home is in lead based paint.
+A: The most common place lead can be found in your home is in lead based paint and ceramic tile.

 Q: Is lead harmful to my or my children’s health?